solita/solita.github.com/_posts/2021-03-05-automatically-generated-api-tests-with-clojure-and-reitit.md

  - Testing
 ---

-Have you ever forgotten to write a test for some API endpoint, which then eventually happens to break?
+Have you ever forgotten to write a test for an API endpoint, which then eventually happens to break?
 Would it be possible to check whether all of your API is tested?
 If you are using a data-driven router, it's possible to write tests which ensure that every endpoint is tested.